ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This level indicates all non-manufacturer facilities are permanently disabled such that no end user or developer can enable them.
-Only the manufacturer indicated in the "hwoemid" claim can enable them.
+Only the manufacturer indicated in the "oemid" claim can enable them.
 This also indicates that all debug facilities are currently disabled and have been so since boot/start.